-Can a convicted felon register?
+Can a person convicted of a felony register?

 A person with a criminal record can register and vote in New York State provided they are not still serving a prison sentence for a felony.
-Once a felon completes their sentence, they must re-register to vote.
+Once a person convicted of a felony completes their sentence, they must re-register to vote.
+Persons on parole may apply for restoration of voting rights.